kanagasivesh/Amplify-App/README.md

 # Amplify-App
-AWS Amplify App for Shavis.co
+AWS Amplify App for Shavis.co.in